 With use of maps and pictures, this program gives information about those millenia when dogs as draft animals was more unique to this region than any other place on the Plains; hunting and social development was based on this.
 The many ancient kill sites and pictographs validate the thousands of years the people lived here without horses.
 As part of the presentation, replica animals are used, along with maps and drawings to enhance the information.
 Cheatham will stress the resourcefulness of the first immigrants to this land, and she hopes to encourage people to re-think how ancient cultures are perceived.

-This program has been part of Humanities Montana Speakers' Bureau since 2004.
-Contact Kae Cheatham or Humanities Montana to sechedule a presentation.
+This program was part of Humanities Montana Speakers' Bureau 2004 - 2019.
+Contact Kae Cheatham to sechedule a presentation.